abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 };
 ```

-**Note**: If we need to provide per-instance state, for example data declared via the `data()`, then provide must use a function value:
+**Note**: If we need to provide per-instance dynamic/state property, for example data declared via the `data()`, then provide must use a function value:

 ```js
 export default {